 Premature ejaculation (PE) is believed by many urological practitioners and sexual health experts to be the most common sexual disorder among men.
 Studies show that between 20-30 percent of men between the ages of 18 and 59 have experienced ejaculating prematurely for some portion of their lives.
 Despite this high prevalence very few men seek treatment.
 The good news is that there are several treatments.
-Seeking your treatment from board certified urologist is advised.
+Seeking your treatment from a board certified urologist is advised.

 The definition of ejaculation is when a man reaches sexual climax and semen is ejected from his penis.
 Premature ejaculation is:

 - Ejaculation occurs before the man wishes it to occur.

 - Ejaculation occurs too quickly to sexually satisfy his partner.